What is the book ‘Bridging The Grief Gap’ about?

 For family members, friends and professionals grief supporters

 The members of the support network truly long to support the bereaved.
-They are trying to do their best, sometimes lacking information and skills to truly be there.
+They are trying to do their best, sometimes lacking the information and skills to truly be there.
 They are also unsure and yearn to understand how to best support the bereaved.
 Those who are not willing to support (or it might simply exceed their personal capacity to do so) usually more or less obviously distance themselves.

 This book will support the support circle members to gain access to ways to truly support and be present, a gift the bereaved will be eternally grateful for.